 Supply chain & labor practices:

-After months of looking for the right partners, production is split 50/50 between family-owned factories in Sri Lanka and Portugal.
+After months of looking for the right partners, all production occurs in a family-owned factory in Portugal.

 They pay a living wage to all manufacturing staff and aim for all of their material suppliers to provide a living wage to their staff within the year.

-Thesus is striving to become a Climate Neutral Certified company by the end of 2022.
+Thesus is striving to become a Climate Neutral Certified company and are aligned with the UN’s SDGs.

 Community & charitable giving:

-Proceeds from limited-edition designs support a number of charitable organizations.
+Proceeds from limited-edition designs by this BIPOC-woman owned brand support a number of charitable organizations.

 About Allbirds